Pragith/pragith/pragith-net/app/content/blog/2020/2020-02-14-migrating-legacy-etl-airflow-kubernetes.md

 We specifically ran into issues with **Database Connection Pooling**.
 The Scheduler opens a connection to the Postgres metadata database.
 With the KubernetesExecutor, the scheduler can become quite chatty.
 We had to implement **PgBouncer** as a connection pooler in front of Cloud SQL to prevent the scheduler from exhausting the available connections during high-concurrency periods.

+## What I Would Do Again

+If I had to rerun this migration, I would still pick KubernetesExecutor, but I would start with stricter guardrails.
+Task-level resource limits, log retention policies, and a clear ownership model for DAGs should be defined before the first task ever runs in production.
+We learned those after the fact, which made the first few months noisier than they needed to be.

+I would also invest earlier in developer ergonomics.
+A working `kind` or local Airflow setup with mocked credentials goes a long way.
+It reduces the amount of debugging that gets pushed into the cluster and keeps the feedback loop tight.

 ## Closing Thoughts

 The migration to Airflow on Kubernetes has stabilized our platform.
 We have traded the simplicity of `cron` for the rigorous (but complex) guarantees of a container orchestrator.